nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 #### Edit an Event : `editEvent`

-If you forget to note any important details, or realise that you made a mistake in any field of the event created, the `editEvent` command is here to help.
+If you forget to note any important details, or realise that you made a mistake in any field of the event created, the `editEvent` command is here to help!

 Here's how you can use it:<br>
 `editEvent EVENT_INDEX [n/EVENT_NAME] [l/LOCATION] [d/DATE] [t/TAG]...`